 To minimize the chances that Materialize runs out of memory in a production environment, we recommend you make additional memory available to Materialize via a SSD-backed swap file or swap partition.

-This is particularly important in Linux and in Docker, where swap may not be automatically setup for you:
+This is particularly important in Linux and in Docker, where swap may not be automatically set up for you.

-By default, a
+By default, a container has no resource

 overridden this with the

 --memory or the

 The general syntax is:

-sudo fallocate -l <swap size> /swapfile
+sudo fallocate -l 1G /swapfile

-Make the swapfile only accessible to
+Make the swap file only accessible to

 chmod 600 /swapfile